Install

 Readability

-Sa11y's readability feature is based on Flesch reading-ease test (Wikipedia).
-At this time, Sa11y only supports English, Dutch, Italian, French, German, and Spanish.
+Sa11y's readability feature is based on Flesch reading-ease test (Wikipedia) and Lix (Wikipedia).
+The Flesch reading-ease formula has been adapted to also support Dutch, Italian, French, German, Portuguese, and Spanish.
+Lix formula supports Danish, Finnish, Norwegian (Bokmål & Nynorsk), and Swedish.